ansible/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

        - name: we are back to the play scope value
          debug: var=me

-These variables don't survive the playbook object they were defined in and will not be availabel to subsequent objects, including other plays.
+These variables don't survive the playbook object they were defined in and will not be available to subsequent objects, including other plays.

-And there is also a 'host scope', variables that are directly associated with the host (also available via the `hostvars[]` dictionary), which is availablel across plays, these are variables defined in inventory, vars plugins or from modules (set_fact, include_vars).
+And there is also a 'host scope' - variables that are directly associated with the host (also available via the `hostvars[]` dictionary).
+The host  scope variables are  available across plays and are  defined in inventory, vars plugins, or from modules (set_fact, include_vars).

-All of the above makes knowing where to define a variable and it's overrides a complex subject, but only if you start using many different ways to define a variable, normally you only use a few and just need to know the interactions between those methods.
+All of the above makes knowing where to define a variable and its overrides a complex subject, but only if you start using many different ways to define a variable.
+Normally you only use a few and just need to know the interactions between those methods.